-IdenTrust makes certificate validation available via CRL checking and Online Revocation/Status Checking (OCSP)
+IdenTrust makes certificate validation available via CRL checking and Online Revocation/Status Checking (OCSP) that also supports the GET Method for information retrieval.

-IdenTrust validates online, near-real-time the status of the ACES Certificate indicated in an ACES Certificate validation request message, via OCSP.
+IdenTrust validates online, near-real-time (as current as the last CRL) the status of all ACES Certificates indicated in an ACES Certificate validation request message, via OCSP as defined in RFC 6960.